-The project is conducted by a team of researchers and students from Technische Universität Berlin with support of DLR, ESA and other partners.
+The project is conducted by a team of researchers and students from Technische Universität Berlin with support of DLR, ESA, ARISS and other partners.

 Radiofrequency spectrum for satellite operation is a scarce resource.
 Along with the increasing number of launched and upcoming small satellites, the potential of harmful interference rises.
 In particular in UHF bands, small satellites are launched and operated at very low costs and therefore higher repetition rate than traditional systems.
 This evolvement puts pressure on existing allocations for amateur-satellite and space operation services.
 For this reason, a payload is introduced to measure the spectrum use in orbit and to assist in the identification of potentially free frequency allocations to ease the current coordination environment.

 MarconISSta (from marconista, Italian for radio amateur) is an ISS experiment to measure spectrum use, interference potential and to support sharing studies in the crowded frequency spectrum allocated to satellite communication.
 The experiment is based on readily available COTS (Commercial Off-The-Shelf) hardware that is only slightly modified to withstand the space environment.

 MarconISSta is proposed to be integrated into the existing ARISS setup and to use the ARISS antennas on the Columbus module.
 Any work in the experiment shall not negatively influence the incumbent amateur radio/ AIS activities.
 Since the results might be usable for ITU studies that shall be finished by 2019, it is planned to conduct the experiment during ISS expedition 56 in 2018.